- Access To Closed Courses

 - Register in any additional credits you are permitted (course loads are also listed in your ESLA hold).
 Please note:

 Students admitted to an Undergraduate degree program (e.g. Bachelor of Arts): The ESLA hold will indicate the maximum number of other credit(s) an undergraduate degree student is permitted to register in during a fall or winter term.
-During the summer term the normal course load for all Carleton students is lower.
+During the summer term, the normal course load for all Carleton students is lower.
 The course load listed in your ESLA hold may therefore have further restrictions.
 Undergraduate degree students should consult the chart below to determine their summer course load.
 Special Students: During a fall or winter term, Special students may only take ESLA plus another 0.5 credit each term regardless of the course load listed in Carleton Central.
 During the summer, Special students are permitted to register only in their required ESLA course.
 However, Special students who have accepted an offer of admission to an undergraduate program beginning in the fall can take an additional 0.5 credit along with their ESLA course during the summer term.
 During the summer term, course loads may differ from those shown in the ESL Hold.
-Please refer to the table below for ESL course placement and course load reductions during the Summer 2017 term: ESLA Hold Type in Carleton Central Undergraduate Degree Student Special Student Special Student with an accepted offer of admission for the Fall 2017 term ESLA 1300 + 0.5 credit ESLA 1300 + 0.5 credit ESLA 1300 only ESLA 1300 + 0.5 credit ESLA 1500 + 0.5 credit ESLA 1500 + 0.5 credit ESLA 1500 only ESLA 1500 + 0.5 credit ESLA 1500 + 1.0 credit ESLA 1500 + 0.5 credit ESLA 1500 only ESLA 1500 + 0.5 credit ESLA 1900 + 1.0 credit ESLA 1900 + 0.5 credit ESLA 1900 only ESLA 1900 + 0.5 credit ESLA 1900+1.5 credits ESLA 1900 + 1.0 credit ESLA 1900 only ESLA 1900 + 0.5 credit If you have been admitted with an ESLR, you must register according to your ESLA hold (ESLA level and course load restrictions).
+Please refer to the table below for ESL course placement and course load reductions during the Summer 2018 term: ESLA Hold Type in Carleton Central Undergraduate Degree Student Special Student Special Student with an accepted offer of admission for the Fall 2018 term ESLA 1300 + 0.5 credit ESLA 1300 + 0.5 credit ESLA 1300 only ESLA 1300 + 0.5 credit ESLA 1500 + 0.5 credit ESLA 1500 + 0.5 credit ESLA 1500 only ESLA 1500 + 0.5 credit ESLA 1500 + 1.0 credit ESLA 1500 + 0.5 credit ESLA 1500 only ESLA 1500 + 0.5 credit ESLA 1900 + 1.0 credit ESLA 1900 + 0.5 credit ESLA 1900 only ESLA 1900 + 0.5 credit ESLA 1900+1.5 credits ESLA 1900 + 1.0 credit ESLA 1900 only ESLA 1900 + 0.5 credit If you have been admitted with an ESLR, you must register according to your ESLA hold (ESLA level and course load restrictions).
 Any student admitted with an ESLR (Foundation Program required) who has not registered appropriately will be deregistered from all courses for the term.
-This includes those students registered in credit courses without the correct ESLA registration (including registration in the wrong level of ESLA), those registered in more credits than their ESL Hold type indicates, and those registered with out-of-date placements.
+This includes those students registered in credit courses without the correct ESLA registration (including registration in the wrong level of ESLA), those registered in more credits than their ESLA Hold type indicates, and those registered with out-of-date placements.
 Please ensure that you are correctly registered in your courses.
-For more information, see the Undergraduate Calendar.
+For more information, see the ESLR entry, section 4 in the Undergraduate Calendar.
 Please Note: If the level of your English as a Second Language (ESLA) placement is below the acceptable level for admission to Carleton University, you are not permitted to register in credit courses at the University at this time.
 Step Two: Activate your Carleton Email Account Make sure you have activated your Student Computing Account (which includes your MyCarleton email account) by visiting https://portal.carleton.ca.
 The university only communicates with students via this official email account.
 Remember to check your email account regularly.
 For more information about credit ESLA courses, the Foundation Program and the ESLR, visit the SLaLS website, email SLaLS, telephone (613) 520-6612, or come in person to room 358 in the St. Patrick’s Building.

 - Course Withdrawal (Academic)